What do traders expect when they first start in the foreign exchange trading market?

 Candlesticks represent four main price points within a particular time period.
 This period can usually be set to 1 minute, 5 minutes, 30 minutes 1 hour, daily, weekly, monthly etc.

 The main body of the candle will be coloured in green (or be empty) if the closing price is higher than the opening price of that time period (i.e. the price has increased).
 If the body is coloured red (or filled in black) the price has decreased within the period.
-The ability to read candlestick charts is the first step before using more advanced analysis tools used by many successful traders.
+The ability to read candlestick charts and understand candlestick patterns is the first step before using more advanced analysis tools.

 For standard forex and commodity trading, commission fees are either waived or already built into the spread price you pay on an individual trade.
 This helps make trading a transparent process.